magneticio/vamp.io/content/documentation/guides/canary-release.md

 ---
 routes:
   sava:1.1.0:
-    weight: 0%
+    weight: 100%
     filters:
     - condition: User-Agent = Chrome
 ```

 Notice two things:

 1. We inserted a list of conditions (with only one condition for now).
-All traffic matching the filter will hit this service, no matter what the weight is.
-2. We dialed back the weight to 0%.
-This is important because we want to exclude all other traffic from this service.
+2. We kept the weight to 100%.
+This is important because we want all Chrome users to access the new service - we could also say `weight: 50%` to give access just to half of them.

-Filters and weight distribution are evaluated two seperate phases.
-The filters are processed first.
 The first service where the filter matches the request will be used to handle the request.
-Weight is only evaluated if during the filtering no service was picked.
-All services in the cluster with a weight greater than 0 will be used when the traffic is distributed according to the weight.
+More information about using filters, weights, sticky sessions etc. can be found [here](/documentation/using-vamp/routings-and-filters/).
 Our full blueprint now looks as follows:

 {{% copyable %}}